 - Accompanying them to appointments

-- Ensuring they can see their own family
+- Ensuring they can see their own family and friends

-- Helping them get to work or college
+- Helping them attend work or college

 - Protecting them from abuse and discrimination